TeodorMoiseev/just-paper-notes/ddpg.md

 -----

-[TODO!]
-* Introduced DPG.
-Let's apply it to deep neural nets!
+### Problem & Idea

+D. Silver & co. introduced DPG ([my notes](https://github.com/persiyanov/just-paper-notes/blob/master/dpg.md)).
+After DQN has successed on Atari games it is the time for trying DPG with deep neural nets, evaluating it on MuJoCo environments.

+This paper is practical, there is no new theory introduced (but, anyway, it provides the great result).

+### Details

-* It doesn't work if applied straightforwardly.
+* DPG doesn't work with deep nets if applied straightforwardly.
 Need to use exp replay, target nets (they are hacks for stable learning).
-* Standard Q-learning can't be applied to continuous action spaces.
+* Several hacks have been adopted from [DQN paper](https://arxiv.org/abs/1312.5602): Target networks, Experience replay buffer.
+Also, batch normalization is used for faster training.
-* Target nets both for critic and actor (then, we generate targets from them in order to train our critic)
+* Target networks are used for both for critic and actor (then, we generate targets from them in order to train our critic).
 * Train policy with DPG update (here we do not use target nets, but learn on samples from behaviour policy which is actually noisy version of our current policy)

-### Problem & Idea

-### Details

 ### Experiments

-### What things could be improved
+On several MuJoCo environments with continuous action spaces.
+The results show that all hacks contributes into final performance in a good way.
+Without them (standard DPG) performs worse.